Vendicated/Vencord/README.md

 - DoubleCounterBypass by nyx
 - EmojiDumper by Cortex, Samwich, Woosh
 - Encryptcord by Inbestigator
-- EquicordCSS by FoxStorm1 and thororen (and all respective css developers)
+- EquicordCSS by thororen (and all respective css developers)
 - ExportContacts by dat_insanity
 - FindReply by newwares
 - FrequentQuickSwitcher by Samwich